Skip to main content

 ToolPin documentation

 ToolPin is the missing review gate between MCP registries and the AI clients that run MCP servers with your credentials.
-It gives MCP installs the same basic engineering loop teams expect from code dependencies: inspect the thing that will run, write exact client config, commit a lockfile, and fail CI when the reviewed install drifts.
+It gives MCP installs the same basic engineering loop teams expect from code dependencies: review the server that will run, write exact client config, commit an enforcing mcp-lock.json, and fail CI when the reviewed install drifts.

 The factual claim: ToolPin combines official/Docker registry metadata, neutral config generation for 12 MCP clients, an enforcing mcp-lock.json, and local CI/policy checks in one Apache-2.0 CLI.
 It is not a replacement registry, a hosted gateway, a runtime sandbox, or a secret vault.